 The recordings for our Women in Pharmacy Leadership Empowerment Panels are now available.
 Sponsored by Shoppers Drug Mart and Amgen Canada, these sessions will give you the opportunity to hear from pharmacy leaders across the country, helping you to engage, connect and lead as you advance your career.
 We were pleased to continue our conversations from last year’s Summit with these panels, which explored inequities and barriers faced by women in pharmacy as well as offered critical insights, strategies and skills to help you succeed.

-Who should attend these webinars?
+Who should watch these recordings?

-Anyone interested in promoting gender equality and diversity within the profession of pharmacy should attend.
+Anyone interested in promoting gender equality and diversity within the profession of pharmacy should view these recordings.
 No matter what stage you’re at in your career, or where you work, or even your gender, the Women in Pharmacy Leadership initiative aims to better understand the barriers women face and help us connect with one another so we can work together to identify possible solutions that will lead to better representation of women in leadership positions.

 What would you like to talk about next?

 Please let us know here if you have any suggestions for future panel discussions.

 Hidden burdens: The impacts of COVID-19 on women in pharmacy

 Kelly Grindrod, PharmD, MSc, Ontario College of Pharmacists Professor in Pharmacy, Innovation and Associate Professor, University of Waterloo School of Pharmacy (ON)

 Ashley Davidson, BSc.
 Pharm, RPh., APA, Associate Owner, Shoppers Drug Mart (AB)